Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Analyzing Authoritative DNS Resilience with Multisourced Data Schema

-By contrast, the 33 domains whose primary name servers span three instances, all rely on cloud providers (specifically, Cloudflare) that configure these instances using Anycast routing\cite{rfc4786}.
+By contrast, the 33 domains whose primary name servers span three instances, all rely on cloud providers (specifically, Cloudflare) that configure these instances using Anycast routing \cite{rfc4786}.
 Anycast enables user requests to reach the nearest Cloudflare node, providing strong resilience against network failures and geographically distributed attacks.
 However, this contrasts with the 37 domains (13.55\%) whose primary name servers are operated by State-Owned Enterprises.
 While SOE operations offer resilience against geopolitical and jurisdictional risks, all of these instances reside within a single administrative subnet, and none use Anycast, significantly limiting flexibility and redundancy in access paths.
 The relationship among enterprise type, administrative subnet/ASN diversity, and Anycast use for primary servers is shown in Fig.~\ref{fig:sankey_prim}.
-Similar patterns hold for domains whose primary servers are hosted by local private enterprises: 96 out of 97 domains are placed within a single subnet without Anycast, with one exception \myverb{aafcans.gov.au} using Anycast across a single subnet.
+Similar patterns hold for domains whose primary servers are hosted by local private enterprises: 96 out of 97 domains are placed within a single subnet without Anycast, with one exception {\myverb{aafcans.gov.au}} using Anycast across a single subnet.
+In \S\ref{sec:assessment}, we will define resilience attributes that capture hosting redundancy and access flexibility to characterize these service configuration practices.

-The configuration of authoritative name servers is even more complex, as illustrated in Fig.~\ref{fig:sankey_auth}.
-The interplay among hosting-organization type, addressing configuration, subnet/ASN diversity, and Anycast deployment varies widely across domains, highlighting the need for a systematic, multi-attribute resilience assessment, far beyond what single-aspect analyzes in prior work typically capture \cite{steurer_measuring_2025}.
+\textbf{\textit{Authoritative name servers by the hosting redundancy:}} The configuration of authoritative name servers is even more complex, as illustrated in Fig.~\ref{fig:sankey_auth}.
+The interplay among hosting-organization type, addressing configuration, subnet/ASN diversity, and Anycast deployment varies widely across domains, highlighting the need for a systematic, multi-attribute resilience assessment, far beyond what single-aspect analysis in prior work typically capture \cite{steurer_measuring_2025}.